Milad-Akarie/auto_route_library/README.md

         // Here we're building our Scaffold inside of AutoTabsRouter
         // to access the tabsRouter controller provided in this context
         //
-        //alterntivly you could use a global key
+        // alternatively you could use a global key
         return Scaffold(
             body: FadeTransition(
               opacity: animation,
-              // the passed child is techinaclly our animated selected-tab page
+              // the passed child is technically our animated selected-tab page
               child: child,
             ),
             bottomNavigationBar: BottomNavigationBar(